backdrop-contrib/bee/Usage.md

 *Examples:*
 - `bee user-login bob` - Generate and display a one-time login link for the user account named 'bob'.
 - `bee user-login` - Generate and display a one-time login link for User 1.
+- `bee user-login --base-url=https://www.example.com` - Generate and display a one-time login link for User 1, setting the base-url option.

 #### `user-password`
 *Description:* Reset the login password for a given user.